Is this article helpful?

 Identify the type of customers that are sending you messages

 Use the Conversations Opened by Contact Type to identify if the conversations were opened by new or returning Contacts.
-If the opened conversations are mostly from New Contacts, this could mean your business is getting inquiries from new customers.
-If the opened conversations are mostly from Returning Contacts, this could mean they are returning customers messaging your business to complain about a service or product.
+If the opened conversations are mostly from new Contacts, this could mean your business is getting inquiries from new customers.
+If the opened conversations are mostly from returning Contacts, this could mean they are returning customers messaging your business to complain about a service or product.

 Identify the most used Channel for inbound conversations